 We want innovation to become a reality now—heck, yesterday.
 But the cold, hard truth is this: Innovation will take longer than you expect, and if innovation is indeed your goal, then you better get used to it.
 If you're hoping to create real innovation in your industry, embracing the law of patience will be a critical part of your success.

 Impatience Kills Innovation

 One of the greatest threats to innovation is impatience.
 Managers and executives start to see the money, time, and resources add up and they lose sight of the progress being made.
-In response, they apply more pressure to the personnel dedicated to the project.
+In response, they apply more pressure on the resources dedicated to the project.
 They set harder, less attainable deadlines.
 Mistakes get made, and decisions get rushed.
-A once promising and steadily progressing innovation starts to falter, fall apart, and then fail—all because management wanted to see innovation done fast, not right.
+A once promising and steadily progressing innovation falters, falls apart, and then fail—all because management wanted to see innovation done fast, not right.